-BIO-2.1

-Include Resource Preservation in Environmental Review.
-Require environmental review pursuant to CEQA of development applications to assess the impact of proposed development on native species and habitat diversity, particularly special-status species, sensitive natural communities, wetlands, and important wildlife nursery areas and movement corridors.
-Require adequate mitigation measures for ensuring the protection of net loss" of sensitive habitat acreage, values and function.
+BIO-2.1 Include Resource Preservation in Environment Require environmental review pursuant to CEC development applications to assess the impact of development on native species and habitat diversity, particularly special- status species, sensitive natural QA of communities, wetlands, and important wildlife nursery areas and movement corridors.
+Require adequate mitigation measures for ensuring the protection of any sensitive resources and achieving "no "He the Con net loss" of sensitive habitat acreage, values and function.

 "Health is the capacity of the land for self-renewal.
-Conservation is our effort to understand and preserve this capacity."

--- Aldo Leopold
+Conservation is our effort to understand and preserve this capacity." -- Aldo Leopold